Oluwajuwon-O/DSN_prebootcamp_2021/README.md

-# DSN_prebootcamp_2021
-files for 2021 Data Scientists Network (formerly Data Science Nigeria) pre-bootcamp
+Tutorial files for DSN prebootcamp 2021